-Change your login url for http://example.com/login and stop login brute force attempts.
+Change your login URL for something like https://example.com/login and stop login brute-force attempts.

 define( 'SFML_ALLOW_LOGIN_ACCESS', true ); and save the file.
-This will bypass the plugin and you'll be able to access http://example.com/wp-login.php.
+This will bypass the plugin and you'll be able to access https://example.com/wp-login.php.
 Another plugin may conflict, you'll need to find which one before removing this new line of code.

 Yes.
 Each blog has its own login page (but the customized slugs are the same for each blog though).
 The plugin must be activated from the network.